 Today, patients take an active role in their health care.
 Be an active patient about your eye care.

 NOTE: Dr. Deupree does not perform cataract surgery.
-He is a retinal specialist.
+He is a retina specialist.

 Where can I get more information?